ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The _completeOnTimeout​_ method completes the future normally with the fallback value because it is not completed before the given timeout.
+The _completeOnTimeout​_ method completes the future normally with the default value because it is not completed before the given timeout.

 ```
 CompletableFuture<String> future = CompletableFuture.supplyAsync(() -> sleepAndGet(2, "value"))
-       .completeOnTimeout("fallback", 1, TimeUnit.SECONDS);
+       .completeOnTimeout("default", 1, TimeUnit.SECONDS);
-assertEquals("fallback", future.get());
+assertEquals("default", future.get());
 ```